United Kingdom company law: Corporate litigation

-Litigation among those within a company has historically been very restricted in UK law.
+Litigation among those within a company has historically been very restricted in British law.
 The attitude of courts favoured non-interference.
 As Lord Eldon said in the old case of Carlen v Drury, "This Court is not required on every Occasion to take the Management of every Playhouse and Brewhouse in the Kingdom."
 If there were disagreements between the directors and shareholders about whether to pursue a claim, this was thought to be a question best left for the rules of internal management in a company's constitution, since litigation could legitimately be seen as costly or distracting from doing the company's real business.
 The board of directors invariably holds the right to sue in the company's name as a general power of management.
 So if wrongs were alleged to have been done to the company, the principle from the case of Foss v Harbottle, was that the company itself was the proper claimant, and it followed that as a general rule that only the board could bring claims in court.
 A majority of shareholders would also have the default right to start litigation, but the interest a minority shareholder had was seen as relative to the wishes of the majority.
 Aggrieved minorities could not, in general, sue.
 Only if the alleged wrongdoers were themselves in control, as directors or majority shareholder, would the courts allow an exception for a minority shareholder to derive the right from the company to launch a claim.